comcco02/simpleui/README.md

 Goals, expanded: Create a system that has the customer determine their issue by certain metrics such as temperature, taste, spice, done-ness, appearance, etc. A full list can be created and expanded on at any time, we can use a data structure for it.
 We should be able to pick an issue on the list and have it highlighted, and have a text box appear down below for comments to be entered.
 We don't need to handle the long *or* short term storage of the user's input, so design on this will be key.
 We can also yoink some code from the tic-tac-toe project to get highlighting to apply to our selected object.

-Research, expanded: Let’s take a look at some options for reviews/basic IO systems and base our result off of that, at least at the start.

-Patterns, expanded: